Corvia/django-tenant-users/README.rst

 Global Authentication Solution
 ------------------------------

-With this in mind, it's easy to see that we can create a users table at the global level in the public schema but NOT in the company tenant schemas and the users table will still be searched and found, regardless of which tenant is selected.
+With this in mind, it's easy to see that we can create a users table at the global level in the public schema but NOT in the tenants schemas and the users table will still be searched and found, regardless of which tenant is selected.
 However, the problem is that we need to create our permissions on a per tenant basis, not at a global level.
 In fact, since the public schema also represents the website, the permissions for a user at the global level should only reflect the permissions for the website (i.e. can I post on the blog?).
 It's really an entirely different permission set at the public schema level that we need to support (different roles).

 The difficulty comes in at the Django level.
 Luckily Django supports using a custom user model.
 However, internally, the way Django uses the model tightly couples aspects of the authentication (user/pass and profile) and authorization (permissions) together, despite each one of those aspects inheriting from a separate mixin (parent tree: see PermissionsMixin and AbstractUserBase classes).
 As an artifact of the coupling, the authentication/permissions backend, as well as other components, make the assumption that it is one one model in the database.
 The built in function get_user_model() returns the model that is configured as the user model (whether its the stock django user model or a custom user model).
 We handle this in a relatively simplistic way.
 First, we decouple the two components (user profile and user permissions) into UserProfile and UserTenantPermissions.
 We install the UserProfile only at the SHARED_APPs (public schema) level.
 We install the Permissions model at ALL levels -- SHARED_APPs and TENANT_APPs (both public schema, and per tenant schema).
 Then we 'facade' the two together (see AbstractBaseUserFacade and TenantPermissionsMixinFacade classes) to make each model look and behave like it encapsulates all of the functionality of a single unified user model.
 The part that makes it a little more tricky (and perhaps more clever) is that the two models that are linked at any point in time for a query is defined by the currently set schema.

 Let's look at an example.
 When accessing the website (via a request), the public schema is set (because its the public tenant), then the public Permissions model located in the public schema is what gets looked up by permissions queries, as well as the public user model (which is also located in the public schema).
-When a request comes in for a company, "EvilCorp" the EvilCorp schema is selected automatically via the middleware.
+When a request comes in for a tenant, "EvilCorp" the EvilCorp schema is selected automatically via the middleware.
 However, remember that the schema set is really a search path that also contains the public schema appended to the end (see above).
 Thus, when a query comes in looking up permissions, it finds a permissions model INSIDE the EvilCorp tenant, and uses those permissions (rather than the model in the public schema), but when it looks up the UserProfile, nothing exists in the EvilCorp tenant schema so it falls back and searches the public schema and finds the UserProfile there.
 So essentially we end up 'glueing' these components together at run time for any given query using the schema search path.

 Next, we have to create a custom authentication backend to handle the new user/permission model segregation.
 Luckily this is fairly easy and almost requires no changes since both our models provide facade interfaces to each other!
 We don't have to change any of the logic in the auth backend (in fact the permission caching still even works at a per-tenant level automagially!).
 The only change we make is slight, and that is the way the default backend uses get_user_model() to look up meta data about the user model.
 We just override methods using this functionality to change this behavior and force it to use the tenant permissions model for permissions meta work, instead of the user model thats returned from get_user_model().

-Companies are stored at the public schema level and are also what defines each tenant.
-Companies and users are linked at the public level as well, so we can query a user and see what companies it belongs to, or query a company and see what users are associated.
-However, the role and permissions of a user are defined inside the company schema itself, so to view that data, we have to switch the schema over (normally this happens automatically, but in the case of wanting to view a users roles on a public profile page, we would have to force set the schema (connection.set_schema('EvilCorp'), as defined in the Company model for that company).
+Tenants are stored at the public schema level and are also what defines each tenant.
+Tenants and users are linked at the public level as well, so we can query a user and see what tenants it belongs to, or query a tenant and see what users are associated.
+However, the role and permissions of a user are defined inside the tenant's schema itself, so to view that data, we have to switch the schema over (normally this happens automatically, but in the case of wanting to view a users roles on a public profile page, we would have to force set the schema (connection.set_schema('EvilCorp'), as defined in the Tenant model for that tenant).
 We also have to remember to set it back.
 Most use cases will not ever have to touch the schema setting directly.

-User and Company 'Deletion'
+User and Tenant 'Deletion'
 ---------------------------

-With this solution, we also implement an alternative to avoid actually deleting users or companies, so we need a way to make them disappear into the ether (from the users perspective) without conflict (i.e. don't allow a deleted company to permanently monopolize a company URL subdomain, and don't allow a users email to never be used again for signup).
-To handle the user delete, we just set the user is_active/staff/superuser to false and delete all links to any companies it owns, as well as all instances of permissions it has in any company it was associated with.
-A user can "delete" a company manually, or in the case that a deleted user owns a company, we "delete" the company.
-When we "delete" a company, we disassociate any users with any roles/permissions, and then change the owner of the company's schema to the public schema's owner (the same owner that was configured when create_public_tenant command was run).
+With this solution, we also implement an alternative to avoid actually deleting users or tenants, so we need a way to make them disappear into the ether (from the users perspective) without conflict (i.e. don't allow a deleted tenant to permanently monopolize a tenant URL subdomain, and don't allow a users email to never be used again for signup).
+To handle the user delete, we just set the user is_active/staff/superuser to false and delete all links to any tenants it owns, as well as all instances of permissions it has in any tenant it was associated with.
+A user can "delete" a tenant manually, or in the case that a deleted user owns a tenant, we "delete" the tenant.
+When we "delete" a tenant, we disassociate any users with any roles/permissions, and then change the owner of the tenant's schema to the public schema's owner (the same owner that was configured when create_public_tenant command was run).
 When we do this, we also rename the tenant's URL to be ownerid-timestamp-originalurl.
-Not only does this encapsulate some of the history of the company's ownership, but it also frees up the URL namespace.
+Not only does this encapsulate some of the history of the tenant's ownership, but it also frees up the URL namespace.
 Also, we never have to worry about schemas in the database conflicting because when we generate a tenant's schema, we append the timestamp (in seconds since the epoch) to the name.
 Thus, every schema ends up unique when made, eliminating any schema level conflicts.

-To do a full delete on Users/Companies the delete methods can be overridden, or force_drop=True can be passed in to delete.
+To do a full delete on Users/Tenants the delete methods can be overridden, or force_drop=True can be passed in to delete.

 User Roles
 ----------